-G. Business License
+G. Business License (not counted in page limit)

-The applicant must submit a current business license with Active Charitable Solicitation and Certificate of Occupancy issued by the District of Columbia Department of Licensing and Consumer Protection.
+The applicant must submit a current business license with Active Charitable Solicitation issued by the District of Columbia Department of Licensing and Consumer Protection Agency.
 If the applicant does not have a current license, a copy of the business license application and receipt filed before the due date of the grant application must be submitted.

-H. Certificate of Clean Hands
+H. Certificate of Clean Hands (not counted in page limit)